daehos/vehicleTracker/README.md

 # 🚌 MBTA Vehicle Tracker

 A simple web app to track MBTA buses in real time.
 You can see vehicle positions, status (like stopped or moving), and filter them by route and trip.
-Cocok banget buat belajar integrasi API + UI interaktif.
+Built mainly for learning purposes.

 ## 🚀 Features